Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 - Managing SoftAP

- You can manage SoftAP configuration settings, such as the Service Set Identifier (SSID) and passphrase.
+ You can manage the SoftAP configuration settings such as Service Set Identifier (SSID) and passphrase.
-The following table lists the attributes of SoftAP.
+The following table lists the attributes of SoftAP:

-**Table: the attributes of SoftAP**
+**Table: The attributes of SoftAP**
 <table>
     <thead>
 	    <tr>